How Long Is A Half Marathon?

 When I started training, I followed a walk/run plan.
 My first few weeks?
 Brutal.
 But each week, as the distances grew, so did my confidence.
 If you’re like I was, feeling unsure, take it slow.
 Build that endurance over time; trust me, you’ll surprise yourself.

-Average Half Marathon Finish Time
+What’s a Typical Half Marathon Finish Time?

+When I trained for my first half, my goal was just to finish without stressing about the time.
 I remember crossing mine in 2 hours and 45 minutes, exhausted but proud.
 You’ll get there whether walking, jogging, or somewhere in between.

 If you’re more experienced, maybe you’re eyeing that 1-hour 40-minute mark.
 That’s awesome!
 But remember your race, your pace.
 Don’t worry about what others are doing.
 My personal best came after I stopped chasing times and started running for myself.